uc-cdis/cloud-automation/doc/gen3OnK8s.md

 The `gen3` tools support a [gitops](https://www.gitops.tech/)
-configuration process which assumes that public configuration is saved in a `cdis-manifest` git repository (like this [one](https://github.com/uc-cdis/cdis-manifest)), and secret configuration is saved in a git repository under the `$vpc_name` sibling folder.
+configuration process which assumes that public configuration is saved in a `cdis-manifest` git repository (like this [one](https://github.com/uc-cdis/cdis-manifest)), and secret configuration is saved in a git repository under the `Gen3Secrets` folder (or `$vpc_name/` in legacy commons) sibling folder.

 ```
-$ ls -1Fd cloud-automation cdis-manifest $vpc_name
+$ ls -1Fd cloud-automation cdis-manifest Gen3Secrets
-bhcprodv2/
+Gen3Secrets/
 cdis-manifest/
 cloud-automation/
 ```